Any links to Amazon are affiliate links.

 - Week two: Move it by another 15 minutes.
 You are now 30 minutes off of your typical schedule.

 - Week four: Finish the move off by moving it another 15 minutes.
-You should now be at your goal.
+You should now be at your goal and will have shifted your schedule.

 Slow and Steady Shift Sped Up